knime/knime-sdk-setup/README.md

 __Note:__ In case you are on Apple Silicon (M1, M2, etc.) read the section "Apple Silicon Support" below.

-#### 1. Install Java
+#### 1. Install Java <a id="install-java"></a>
 * KNIME Analytics Platform uses Java 17 since version 4.6.
-In case you haven't installed the [OpenJDK 17](https://adoptium.net/), please download and install it, and then restart your computer.
+In case you haven't installed the [OpenJDK 17](https://adoptium.net/), download and install it.
+Users on macOS should not install a Java version newer than 17.0.9 due to a [UI bug in Eclipse](https://github.com/eclipse-platform/eclipse.platform.swt/issues/1012) that occurs with newer versions.
+This bug will be fixed in Eclipse 2024-06+, but the fix is not yet in use as mentioned above.
   * for KNIME Analytics Platform 4.4 and 4.5, use [OpenJDK 11](https://adoptium.net/).
   * for KNIME Analytics Platform up to 4.3, use [OpenJDK 8](https://adoptium.net/).